-- Identifying equitable funding mechanisms to address current shortfalls and fund replacement of outdated and failing infrastructure - Requiring all products that contain PFAS chemicals to be labeled as such - Banning the production and sale of AFFF and other fluorinated firefighting foams - Increase funding to the SAW grant program which provides matching funds to municipalities for stormwater, asset management, and wastewater projects and programs - Create a statewide sanitary code requiring regular inspections of septic systems at least every ten years - Allow municipalities to create stormwater utilities and incentivize green infrastructure updates
+- Identifying equitable funding mechanisms to address current shortfalls and fund replacement of outdated and failing infrastructure. - Requiring all products that contain PFAS chemicals to be labeled as such.
+(SB 217 of 2021) - Banning the use of PFAS chemicals in food packaging.
+(SB 591 of 2021) - Increase funding to the SAW grant program which provides matching funds to municipalities for stormwater, asset management, and wastewater projects and programs, and eliminate match requirements for overburdened municipalities. - Create a statewide sanitary code requiring regular inspections of septic systems at least every ten years. - Allow municipalities to create stormwater utilities and incentivize green infrastructure updates.
+(SB 593 of 2021)